NeHerkus/interactive-form/README.md

 - Every question is mandatory, no skipping. :heavy_check_mark:
 - You should be able to come back to the previous step. :heavy_check_mark:
 - At least one question should depend on the answer to a previous question. :question:
-- Some kind of error messages should be shown. :x:
+- Some kind of error messages should be shown. :heavy_check_mark:
 - The summary should contain the answers to all the questions. :heavy_check_mark:
 - The design must be responsive. :heavy_check_mark: